or4/react-advanced/src/set-state/collapse-in-class.md

 * When we change props, synchronous `setState` or that invoked in `promise` are called early in `componentWillReceiveProps` that invoked in `setImmediate`, `setTimeout` in other lifecycle methods.

+## Problems

+When you use `setState` it can collapsed, one of the case I show [here](https://github.com/or4/react-advanced/blob/master/src/set-state/collapse-in-class-cases.tsx)

 ## Output

 ```js